jldeen/azurespn/README.md

 ## Create Azure Service Principal for Authentication

-To make it easy for you to deploy your application to Azure, we've built a script to create an Azure Service Principal.
+To make it easy for you to authenticate through a non-interactive session to Azure, I've built a script to create an Azure Service Principal.

 ## Pre-requisites